-As an integrated handling, transport and logistics provider, the Port Logistics subgroup offers services throughout the logistics chain between international ports and their European hinterland.
+As an integrated provider of container handling, transport and logistics services, the Port Logistics subgroup offers services along the logistics chain between international ports and their European hinterland.
 The geographical focus of its operating activities is on the Port of Hamburg and its hinterland.
 The Port of Hamburg is an international hub for container transport by sea and land, with an optimal link to the economies of Central and Eastern Europe, Scandinavia and the Baltic region.
 The company’s core lines of business are represented by the Container, Intermodal and Logistics segments.

 The Container segment pools the Group’s container handling operations and is the largest business unit in terms of revenue and earnings.
 Its activities consist primarily of handling container ships (loading and discharging containers) and transhipping containers to other carriers (rail, truck, feeder ship or barge).
-HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and another container terminal in Odessa, Ukraine (CTO).
+HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and further container terminals in Odessa, Ukraine (CTO) and Tallinn, Estonia (HHLA TK Estonia).
 The portfolio is rounded off by supplementary container services, such as maintenance and repairs.

 The Holding/Other division is also part of the Port Logistics subgroup, although it does not constitute a separate segment as defined by the International Financial Reporting Standards (IFRS).
 The Holding division is responsible for strategic corporate development, the functional management of the Container segment, the central management of resources and processes, and the provision of shared services for the operating companies.
 It also includes the properties specific to HHLA’s port handling business and the Group’s floating crane operations.